 The easy answer is any time you are having ANY kind of problem that you feel is interfering with your studies.

-It is important to note that LAW is at 'arm's-length' from the academic offices.
+It is important to note that our office is at 'arm's-length' from the academic offices.
 We do not share information with those making academic decisions on grades, promotions, etc., without your permission and unless it advantages you.

-Anyone facing academic difficulties should contact the Learner Advocacy & Wellness Office for additional advice and support.
+Anyone facing academic difficulties should contact the our office for additional advice and support.
 Undergraduate learners can also contact their course or rotation co-ordinator for assistance.

 Who should I contact?